jchavanton/sign_xcorr/README.md

 # sign_xcorr

 ## cross-correlation using FFT
-Sample program providing an exmaple of cross-correlation using FFT on PCM raw audio files
+Sample program providing an example of cross-correlation using FFT on PCM raw audio files

 It will compute the correlation coefficient by normalizing the auto-correlation